Asymptotic analysis of the linearized Boltzmann collision operator from angular cutoff to non-cutoff: Introduction

 Some remarks are in order: \begin{rmk} We have three comments on estimate \eqref{semigroupLe1}.
-Firstly it shows that the longtime behavior of $e^{-\mathcal{L}^\epsilon t}f_0$ depends heavily on distribution of the energy of $f_0$.
-Secondly the estimate is sharp for general data $f_0\in \mathcal{N}^{\perp}$ thanks to the estimates \eqref{semigroupLe2} and \eqref{semigroupLe3}, which deal with the case that the energy of $f_0$ is concentrated in the ball $B_{1/\epsilon}$ and the case that the energy of $f_0$ is concentrated far away from the ball $B_{1/\epsilon}$.
-Thirdly, by passing the limit $\epsilon\rightarrow0$, we recover from \eqref{semigroupLe1} that for all $t\ge0$, \ben |e^{-\mathcal{L}^0 t}f_0|_{L^2}^2 \lesssim e^{-ct}|f_0|_{L^2}^2.\een This demonstrates that there is no jump for the facts that the operator $\mathcal{L}^\epsilon$ has no spectral gap for fixed $\epsilon$ but the limiting point $\mathcal{L}^0$ of $\{\mathcal{L}^\epsilon\}_{\epsilon>0}$ does have. \end{rmk}
+Firstly it shows that the longtime behavior of $e^{-\mathcal{L}^\epsilon t}f_0$ depends heavily on energy distribution of $f_0$.
+Secondly the estimate is sharp for general data $f_0\in \mathcal{N}^{\perp}$ thanks to the estimates \eqref{semigroupLe2} and \eqref{semigroupLe4}, which deal with the case that the energy of $f_0$ is concentrated in the ball $B_{1/\epsilon}$ and the case that the energy of $f_0$ is concentrated far away from the ball $B_{1/\epsilon}$.
+Thirdly, by passing the limit $\epsilon\rightarrow0$, we recover from \eqref{semigroupLe1} that for all $t\ge0$, \ben |e^{-\mathcal{L}^0 t}f_0|_{L^2}^2 \lesssim e^{-ct}|f_0|_{L^2}^2.\een This demonstrates that there is no jump for the facts that the operator $\mathcal{L}^\epsilon$ has no spectral gap for fixed $\epsilon>0$ but $\mathcal{L}^0$ does have. \end{rmk}

-\begin{rmk} Estimates \eqref{semigroupLe2} and \eqref{semigroupL0} show that for a long time up to a critical time $t_*=O(-c(p,f_0)2sp \ln \epsilon)$, there is no difference between the behavior of $e^{-\mathcal{L}^\epsilon t}f_0$ and that of $e^{-\mathcal{L}^0 t}f_0$ if the energy of $f_0$ is concentrated in the ball $B_{1/\epsilon}$.
+\begin{rmk} Estimates \eqref{semigroupLe2} and \eqref{semigroupL0} show that up to a critical time $t_*=O(|\ln \epsilon|)$, in terms of decay pattern, there is no difference between $e^{-\mathcal{L}^\epsilon t}f_0$ and $e^{-\mathcal{L}^0 t}f_0$.
 The difference appears only after the critical time $t_*$.
-In fact, after $t_*$ the hyperbolic structure will take over the behavior of the semi-group $ e^{-\mathcal{L}^\epsilon t}$, which explains the polynomial decay factor in \eqref{semigroupLe2}.
-To our best knowledge, this phenomena is observed for the first time. \end{rmk}
+In fact, after $t_*$ the hyperbolic structure will take over the behavior of the semi-group $ e^{-\mathcal{L}^\epsilon t}$, which corresponds to the polynomial decay in \eqref{semigroupLe2}.
+To our best knowledge, this phenomenon is observed for the first time. \end{rmk}